mrsmarah/learningjournal/README.md

 For the qouting :

--qouting text by adding this sympol before the text \>
+- qouting text by adding this sympol before the text \>

--qouting code by adding this sympol before the text \'
+- qouting code by adding this sympol before the text \'

 For more info:[know more](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)